 Score or Soundtrack: Carter Burwell, “Carol” (runner-up: Lim Giong, “The Assassin”)

 Foreign Language Film: Deniz Gamze Ergüven, “Mustang” (runner-up: Hou Hsiao-Hsien, “The Assassin”)

-Documentary: Asif Kapadia, “Amy” (runner-up: Brett Morgen, “Cobain: Montage of Heck”)
+Documentary: Asif Kapadia, “Amy” (runner-up: Wim Wenders, “The Salt of the Earth”)

 Most Promising Filmmaker: László Nemes, “Son of Saul” (runners-up: Deniz Gamze Ergüven, “Mustang”; Trey Edward Shults, “Krisha”)

 Breakout Performance: Anya Taylor-Joy, “The Witch” (runners-up: Géza Röhrig, “Son of Saul”; Bel Powley, “The Diary of a Teenage Girl”)